2006 NBA playoffs: Overview

 The Los Angeles Clippers made the playoffs for the first time since 1997, and advanced to the second round for the first time since 1976, when they were the Buffalo Braves.
 They came within one game of making the conference finals for the first time, but lost Game 7 to the Suns.
-Until 2020, this was the closest the Clippers came to making the Conference Finals.

-The Phoenix Suns became the eighth team to win a playoff series despite trailing 3-1 with their first round victory over the Los Angeles Lakers.
-The Suns lost to the Dallas Mavericks in the Western Conference Finals.
+The Phoenix Suns became the eighth team to win a playoff series despite trailing 3–1 with their first round victory over the Los Angeles Lakers.
+They lost to the Dallas Mavericks in the Western Conference finals.

-The Denver Nuggets also appeared in the playoffs as the 3rd seed in the Western Conference despite a 44-38 record (due to winning their division).
-However, they lost to the Los Angeles Clippers in the first round, and forced the NBA to change how division winners are seeded starting the following season.
+The Denver Nuggets also appeared in the playoffs as the 3rd seed in the Western Conference despite a 44–38 record (due to winning their division).
+However, they lost to the Los Angeles Clippers in the first round, and the NBA changed how division winners are seeded starting the following season.